Mystic (singer): 1997–1999: Digital Underground

-She signed a solo contract with Goodvibe Recordings in 1999 (signing on the same day her father died of a heroin overdose) after label co-chair Matt Kahane heard her on a mixtape by Bahamadia.
+2001–2003: Cuts for Luck and Scars for Freedom

 She worked with respected underground hip-hop producers including Shock G and A-Plus on her 2001 critically acclaimed debut album, Cuts for Luck and Scars for Freedom, which was labelled as "conscious rap" and saw her receiving comparisons with Lauryn Hill.
+The album performed poorly in the United States, debuting at number 190, stalling out at number 170 on the Billboard 200 and failing to enter the top 40 of the Top R&B/Hip-Hop Albums chart, peaking at 46.
 She participated in the summer 2001 Tree of Life tour with her labelmates to promote the album, whose lead single, "The Life", was featured in the ESPN show The Life and a commercial for Bud Light in 2004.
 She also toured with The Black Eyed Peas in 2001.

 The album track "W" featuring her collaboration with Planet Asia was nominated for a Grammy Award in 2001 for the brand new category, at the time, of Best Rap/Song Collaboration.
 Mystic was also nominated for a BET Award in 2002 in the 'Best female hip-hop artist' category.

 The album was reissued with five extra tracks in 2003 on the DreamWorks label, including two new tracks produced by Kanye West, one a collaboration with Mos Def.

+2007–2011: European tour and digital album release

-In 2007, Mystic toured in Europe along with fellow artists Dave Ghetto, Hezekiah, and DJ Munch.
+In 2007, Mystic toured in Europe along with Dave Ghetto, Hezekiah, and DJ Munch.
 The tour began in Berlin, and they toured through Germany, Austria, and Switzerland.

 In August 2011, Cuts for Luck and Scars for Freedom was released as a digital download for the first time via Universal Music Group, with a website also opened featuring stories from fans related to the album.